Deltares/CoSMoS/docs/_build/html/_sources/manual/addingmodels.rst.txt

 `SFINCS <https://sfincs.readthedocs.io/en/latest/>`_ model input files are located in the *input* folder of your SFINCS model directory.
 In the *tiling* folder, *indices* and *topobathy* folders must be included to generate flood maps.

+The *misc* folder must contain a text file with the same name as the model name, containing the coordinates of the model outline.

 XBeach
 """""""""""""""

 `XBeach <https://xbeach.readthedocs.io/en/latest/>`_ model input files are located in the *input* folder of your XBeach model directory.
 In the *tiling* folder, an *indices* folder must be included to generate pre and post-storm bed level maps.

+The *misc* folder must contain a text file with the same name as the model name, containing the coordinates of the model outline.